 Division 1 — Existing lists, survey and records

-43. Existing lists and records
+43. Information held by heritage bodies, Council to have regard to

 The Council shall ascertain and have regard to the recommendations of, and information compiled by, the Australian Heritage Commission, the National Trust of Australia (W.A.)
 Inc., local governments, and other persons that have made available publicly research and texts relating to places which are, or may be, significant for the purposes of this Act.

 [Section 43 amended by No. 14 of 1996 s.
 4.]

-44. New surveys and records
+44. Council’s duties as to places with cultural heritage

 (1) For the purposes of this Act, in consultation with any person known by the Council to have shown a relevant interest, and with a view to providing a comprehensive data base for the guidance of the Minister and the community in general, the Council is charged with the duty of —

 (a) compiling, maintaining and from time to time revising a survey and record of the places which in the view of the Council might relate to or be associated with the cultural heritage in the State; and